-Bel Canto Chamber Singers flourished during the ensuing years, performing whimsical works such as Ivor Davies’s Prayers from the Ark (under the direction of Louis Burkot in 1984), stirring seasonal works such as Vaughan Williams’s Hodie (under the direction of DeBoer in 1987), culturally diverse works such as the Javanese classic piece Ketawang Puspawarna, laras slendro pathet manyura, accompanied by the gamelan (under the direction of Jane Woods in 1994), and grand works such as Bach’s Mass in B Minor (under the direction of Hal Sheeler in 2011).
+Bel Canto Chamber Singers flourished during the ensuing years, performing whimsical works such as Ivor Davies’s Prayers from the Ark (under the direction of Louis Burkot in 1984), stirring seasonal works such as Vaughan Williams’s Hodie (under the direction of DeBoer in 1987), culturally diverse works such as the Japanese classic piece Ketawang Puspawarna Laras Slendro Pathet Manyura, accompanied by the gamelan (under the direction of Jane Woods in 1994), and grand works such as Bach’s Mass in B Minor (under the direction of Hal Sheeler in 2011).

-Bel Canto Chamber Singers is currently based in Lebanon, New Hampshire, rehearsing and performing at the United Methodist Church.
-The group has given special performances and open rehearsals at Kendal at Hanover, The Woodlands in Lebanon, and Eastman Residential Community in New Hampshire, and for community organizations such as the Norwich Historical Society.
+Bel Canto Chamber Singers is currently based in Lebanon, New Hampshire, rehearsing and performing at the First Congregational Church in Lebanon.
+The group has given special performances and open rehearsals at Kendal at Hanover, The Woodlands in Lebanon, and Eastman Residential Community in New Hamphire, and for community organizations such as the Norwich Historical Society.

-To celebrate its 40th anniversary in 2017, Bel Canto commissioned a new work by Texas-based composer Joshua Shank, called The Kingdom of the Human Voice, which will be premiered at Bel Canto’s anniversary concerts in April 2017.
-To continue the anniversary celebration, Bel Canto commissioned a new work by Etna composer, Travis Ramsey, which will be premiered at the group’s December 2017 concerts.
+This year, in celebration of its 40th anniversary, Bel Canto commissioned a new work by Texas-based composer Joshua Shank called The Kingdom of the Human Voice which was premiered at Bel Canto’s anniversary concerts in April 2017.
+To continue the anniversary celebration, Bel Canto has also commissioned a new work by Etna composer, Travis Ramsey, which will be premiered at the group’s December 2017 concerts.

 Under the direction of Jane Woods, who directed Bel Canto from 1990-1997 and returned to the podium in 2014, Bel Canto looks to the future with commitment to the highest standard in repertoire and performance technique, and dedication to excellence in singing.